amenzwa/amenzwa.github.io/computing/HowSlideRulesWork.md

 # OPERATIONS

-Ordinary engineering slide rules provide arithmetic, logarithmic, exponential, and trigonometric functions.
+Ordinary engineering slide rules provide arithmetic, logarithm, exponential, and trigonometric functions.
 Some advanced models provide hyperbolic functions.
 More models provide speciality-specific functions: electronic, electrical, mechanical, chemical, civil, and so forth.
 Here, I shall ignore such speciality-specific rules.

 ## *arithmetic*

 The impetus for the slide rule's invention was to expedite $×$ and $÷$.
 These arithmetic operations were performed using the $C$ and the $D$ scales.
 Over time, slide rule designers had created numerous scales that augment the $C$ and $D$ scales: reciprocal $CI$ and $DI$; folded $CF$ and $DF$; and folded reciprocal $CIF$ and $DIF$.

-In 1775, [Thomas Everard](https://www.si.edu/object/nmah_1127892), an English excise officer, inverted the logarithmic scale, thus paving the way for the reciprocal $CI$ and $DI$ scales that run from right to left.
+In 1775, [Thomas Everard](https://www.si.edu/object/nmah_1127892), an English excise officer, inverted Gunter's logarithmic scale, thus paving the way for the reciprocal $CI$ and $DI$ scales that run from right to left.
 Using $D$ and $C$, $a ÷ b$ is computed as $a_D - b_C$.
 But using $D$ and $CI$, this expression is computed as $a_D + b_{CI}$:

 - $a ÷ b = log(a) - log(b) = log(a) + log(\frac{1}{b})$